Sisters of Death (film): Release

-The film was released theatrically in the United States by First American Films in 1977, but was filmed in 1972.
+The film was released theatrically in the United States by First American Films in 1976, but was filmed in 1972.
+It was also released as Death Trap.

 The film was released as a downloadable Video on Demand by Rifftrax on April 25, 2014.
 The release included a running, mocking, commentary by Mike Nelson, Kevin Murphy and Bill Corbett, formerly of Mystery Science Theater 3000.